Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 What we do at a mom and pop shop at a really good local pizza shop is that we not only put a lot of heart into it, but we really pay attention to quality.

-I like slicing my own cheese, I like making my own dough.
+I like making my own dough.

-So the two for me, it would be like comparing really good Italian food from Italy to like a fast food Italian joint here.
+So the two, for me, it would be like comparing really good Italian food from Italy to like a fast food Italian joint here.

 There's just no comparison.

-New studies showed it was the most addictive food we have.
+So Mark, pizza, new studies showed it was the most addictive food we have.

-Now each of these on their own are pretty hard to resist.
+Now, each of these on their own are pretty hard to resist.

 We all love fat, we all love carbs, but a new study shows that when you combine them, the food that has fat and carbs in it becomes even more irresistible.

-It's just glowing hot when we see a food like pizza.
+A part of the brain called the striatum, which is associated with motivation, it's just glowing hot when we see a food like pizza.

 All right, so let's investigate why fast food pizza is so cheap these days.